AADietrich/Crowd-Counting/README.md

 params.py contains program-level configuration parameters Set the correct location of the input data directory here - file structure assumed to be that of Shanghaitech dataset

-network.py contains all model code preprocess.py contains most preprocessing code with helper methods in heatmap.py and crop.py loading_shanghaitech notebook was used for iterative testing
+network.py contains all model code

+preprocess.py contains most preprocessing code with helper methods in heatmap.py and crop.py

+loading_shanghaitech notebook was used for iterative testing

 All code in gpselle folder is from the original branch and is currently unused by the implementation

-Crowd-counting project created by Aaron Dietrich as part of the BCIT GIS Program Project sponsored by Planetary Remote Sensing Inc. prscorp.ca
+Crowd-counting project created by Aaron Dietrich as part of the BCIT GIS Program.

+Project sponsored by Planetary Remote Sensing Inc. prscorp.ca

 Shanghaitech dataset used for training and testing.
 Adaptive kernel heatmap generation implemented as described in (1)